Sign up for our newsletter

 The QRG list a high level of E-A-T as the first characteristic of a high quality page.

-Author E-A-T is important (for many, but not all sites)
+Author E-A-T can matter (for many, but not all sites)

 The signals that Google use to determine E-A-T can likely be applied to brands, to websites, to businesses, and also to authors.
 Most likely, Google’s knowledge graph helps Google evaluate many signals connected to E-A-T. I believe that as an author starts to become mentioned by other experts or authorities online, this can help create relationships in the knowledge graph.